Behavioural Supports Ontario Project - updated January 21, 2014

 - Gentle Persuasive Approaches (GPA) in Dementia Care, an innovative education curriculum that is currently being offered to care organizations throughout Ontario.

-Registration for BSO training sessions are open to staff from Central East LHIN funded health service providers.
+Registration for BSO training sessions is open to staff from Central East LHIN funded health service providers.
 To register for these sessions, please click on the links below:

 If you require additional information about this project, please contact Brian Laundry, Lead, Quality Improvement and Evaluation, Central East LHIN at email@example.com.